isovector/certainty-by-construction/src/book/Chapter9-ProgramOptimization.lagda.md

    in lookup t a , table t , tableM
 ```

+Note, as you look through the remainder of the cases, that this is the only case
+in which we evaluate `f`.

 If instead we'd like to lookup a value in an empty `ctor:both` trie, we can
 branch on which sub-trie we're looking at.
 This sub-trie is also empty, but will
 recursively find the right answer, returning us a minimally-filled in trie,